NHC Visitor Information

 - WHAT: A tour includes a briefing on the causes and effects of hurricanes; how our organization, technology and procedures work; and a walkabout the facility.
 The tour/briefing takes about 40 minutes.
 Given security requirements following September 11, 2001, all items brought into the building are subject to search.

-- WHEN: Tours in 2016 are being conducted on select Thursdays at 10am from February through April when the staff and facility are available.
-All available dates for tours are filled.
-We will begin taking reservations for 2017 on January 9, 2017.
+- WHEN: Tours in 2017 were conducted on select Thursdays at 10am from February through April when the staff and facility were available.
+The same will be true for 2018.
+We will begin taking reservations for 2018 after January 16, 2018.

 - WHY: The tours are conducted as part of the National Weather Service's program of public outreach and education.